Where do potatoes come from?

-Everybody knows that.
 But now ask the same question about money:

-Where are dollars born, and where do they die?
+Where are dollars born and where do they die?

 Let us suppose that I have a bank account with $2,000 to my credit.
 I buy an electric washing machine at Sears.
 It costs $600.
-I pay for it with a $600 cheque on my bank account.
+I pay for it with a $600 cheque drawn on my bank account.
 What will happen?

 Bookkeeping money is the credits in bank accounts.

-To find out where money originates and ends, one must find out where bookkeeping money originates and ends.
-Bookkeeping money, which controls everything, is a credit in a bank account.
+To find out where money begins and where it ends, we must find out where bookkeeping money begins and where it ends.

 Moreover, no other account in the bank was decreased to accomplish this.
 Not a penny was moved, whether from a drawer, a pocket, or an account.
 I have $100,000 more, yet no one has a penny less.